joeluna17/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    	The difference between a Relational database and SQL is that the relational database is a data management system that stores data in relation to the tabular row and columns.
+SQL on the other hand is a query language that is more English-like that allows  us to access data from the RDMS

 - [ ] Why do tables need a `primary key`?

+    	A primary key is a crucial part of hooking on to a database record and allows a unique key to make sure that we are not accessing 	other data that might have similar properties.

 - [ ] What is the name given to a table column that references the primary key on another table.

+    	The given name to the column that accesses the primary key in another table is called a Foreign Key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+      In order to have a many to many relationship in two tables we must have a third table with two Foreign Keys that allow us to access the table records ID.

 ## Minimum Viable Product